midofasaad/Polynomial-Fitting-Scarce-Data/README.md

 The project was created with Python 3.9.0.
 Run the following commands to initiate thw project:

-1. Runc opencmd.bat create virtual environment in folder **env38/**:
+1. Run openCmd.bat to create and create virtual environment in folder env38.

-  `python3 -m venv env38`

-2. activate the virtual environment:

-  `source env38/bin/activate`

-3. pip install required packages:

-  `pip install -r requirements.txt`

-4. Use 'Rds_on_eval.py' to produce calculations of resistance ('Rds_Tj_measurement.npz').
+2. Use 'Rds_on_eval.py' to produce calculations of resistance ('Rds_Tj_measurement.npz').
-5. Use 'Bayes Filter.py' to import ('Rds_Tj_measurement.npz') and visualize a sample of the lookup-tables for controllable given drain current.
+3. Use 'Bayes Filter.py' to import ('Rds_Tj_measurement.npz') and visualize a sample of the lookup-tables for controllable given drain current.

 ## Project Motivation: <a name="motivation"></a>